calmjs/calmjs/README.rst

 Legal
 -----

-The calmjs project is copyright (c) 2016 Auckland Bioengineering Institute, University of Auckland.  |calmjs| is licensed under the terms of the GPLv2 or later.
+The Calmjs project is copyright (c) 2016 Auckland Bioengineering Institute, University of Auckland.  |calmjs| is licensed under the terms of the GPLv2 or later.